East Shoreham, New York

 East Shoreham is a hamlet and census-designated place (CDP) in the Suffolk County town of Brookhaven, New York, United States.
 The population was 6,841 at the 2020 census.

+History

+Sited in East Shoreham, the Shoreham Nuclear Power Plant was approved for Shoreham in 1973, but it was later decommissioned as the result of public protest.
+The builder, Long Island Lighting Company (LILCO), was partially reimbursed for money spent on construction.
+The municipal bonds that were floated to reimburse the builder are being paid off by a special levy on the electric bills of residents of Long Island.
+In 2022, estimates calculated the debt had grown from just under $8 billion to over $9 billion – more than $8,000 per ratepayer.

 Geography

-East Shoreham is located on the northern shore of Long Island, by Long Island Sound.
-It shares a zip code (11786) with the neighboring village of Shoreham.
+East Shoreham is located on the North Shore of Long Island, by Long Island Sound.
+It is approximately 100 km (70 miles) from New York City.
+According to the United States Census Bureau, the CDP has a total area of 13.9 km2, all land.
+East Shoreham and the adjoining village of Shoreham share a post office, which has 11786 as the zip code.
 Despite its official name, East Shoreham is invariably referred to by its inhabitants as "Shoreham", while the adjoining village is often called "Shoreham Village".

-East Shoreham is bordered to the east by Wading River in the town of Riverhead, to the south by Ridge, to the southwest by Rocky Point, to the west by the village of Shoreham, and to the north by Long Island Sound.
+East Shoreham is bordered to the east by Wading River in the town of Riverhead, to the south by Ridge, to the southwest by Rocky Point, to the west by the village of Shoreham.